 Construction drone services continue to be regarded as new technology and a service that ‘we want to look at’.
 However the construction, inspection and survey industries are anticipated to account for 10% of all commercial drone usage.
+Over the last few years we’ve seen an increase in the demand for Drone Survey and Drone Inspection work within the construction sector.
 Having said that, a substantial number of construction firms aren’t quite sure how drones would fit in with their business.

 So what can a commercial drone operator offer to a construction project?
 Well, there are a huge range of uses.
 The following are but a few that we can offer:

 - Remote inspection.
 Is your head office located at the other end of the country?
 Do you want to get real time updates on the construction progress of your site?
 At Drone Scotland, we can even provide live streaming to your office.

 - Drainage analysis.
 Living in the UK, we are not blessed with the best weather conditions.
 An eye in the sky can help the Project Manager access important survey data in relation to matters such as drainage or storm damage.
 Information that is difficult to obtain from the ground.